isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BSMA.md

 </tr>
 </tbody>
 </table>
-<p>You should refer to the actual provisions in the BMSMA for the full meaning
+<p>You should refer to the actual provisions in the BSMA for the full meaning
 and effect of the terms mentioned.
 If you are still unsure which section(s) applies to your case, you should seek independent legal advice.</p>
 <p><strong>Q16: What should I do if I settled the matter with the Respondent at any time after submitting my application form (and supporting documents) to Strata Titles Boards?</strong>